Farzy/farzy.org/content/about/_index.en.md

 # About me :man:

-My name is Farzad, I'm a seasoned DevOps and SRE Manager, Head of Platform at [Kapten](https://kapten.com).
-I'm an avid reader and bookworm :books: (fiction, comics, science-fiction, essays… and computer books of course :smile:).
+My name is Farzad, I'm a seasoned DevOps and SRE Manager, Head of SRE at [Qonto](https://qonto.com), ex-Head of Platform at [Kapten](https://kapten.com).
+I'm also an avid reader and bookworm :books: (fiction, comics, science-fiction, essays… and computer books of course :smile:).

 # About books :books:

-At work, we started sharing our readings and reviews on an internal Slack channel.
+At Kapten, we started sharing our readings and reviews on an internal Slack channel.
 I liked this idea so much that I cut & pasted my posts to a [Medium](https://medium.com/les-lectures-de-farzad) site and continued posting new content there.